-All accounting records and other relevant project documentation shall be available for follow-up, audit and review with the local partner.
-All accounting records and other relevant project documentation shall be stored in an orderly condition and an orderly manner in a safe place and archived, for the duration of the project, in a theft-proof and fire-proof location, where the responsible project personnel has access to them.
-After the end of the project, records and other documentation shall be archived and stored in a theft-proof and fire-proof location for at least seven years after the end of the project period according to the project agreement.
-This applies for the whole organisation including all documents relating to specific projects covered by project agreements.
-All documents concerning procurements made by the local partner wholly or partially with PMU contributions shall be kept in one stand-alone file for each procurement for a period of seven years after the end of the project period according to the project agreement.
+All accounting records and other relevant intervention documentation shall be available for follow-up, audit and review with the cooperating partner.
+All accounting records and other relevant intervention documentation shall be stored in an orderly condition and an orderly manner in a safe place and archived, for the duration of the intervention, in a theft-proof and fire-proof location, where the responsible intervention personnel has access to them.
+After the end of the intervention, records and other documentation shall be archived and stored, in an orderly condition and an orderly manner, in a theft-proof and fire-proof location at the respective organisation, including the cooperating partner and all succeeding recipient partners for a duration of at least seven years after the end of the intervention period according to the intervention agreement.
+This applies for the whole organisation and all succeeding recipient partners including all documents relating to specific interventions covered by intervention agreements.
+All documents concerning procurements made by the cooperating partner wholly or partially with PMU contributions shall be for a period of seven years after the end of the intervention period according to the intervention agreement.